avinoamsn/my-bash-config/tips.md

-# DevOps & programming tips that I've collected over the years
+# Coding tips that I've collected over the years

 ## Bash